Skip to Content

 Affectionate dogs are loving, friendly, kind, caring, and loyal to family members and other people known to them, and these are traits anyone looking to own a dog cannot resist.

-2. Labradors Are Highly Intelligent and Trainable
+2. Labs are Highly Intelligent and Trainable

 Every dog is trainable.
-However, some, like Labradors are more trainable than others for these three reasons:
+However, some, like Labradors, are more trainable than others for these three reasons:

-3. Labradors Are Sociable Dogs
+3. They are Sociable Dogs

 Labradors pass the sociability test in all these areas: